PHLAK/docker-plexpy/README.md

 ### Running the container

-In order to persist configuration data when upgrading your running server container you should create a named data volume.
+In order to persist configuration data when upgrading your container you should create a named data volume.
 This is not required but is _highly_ recommended.

     docker volume create --name plexpy-data